Medical Scientific Council

 Dr. Hernandez-Trujillo earned her medical degree from Albany Medical College in New York.
 She completed her pediatric residency program at Nicklaus Children’s Hospital, followed by a fellowship in allergy and immunology at St. Jude Children’s Research Hospital and Le Bonheur Children’s Medical Center through the University of Tennessee in Memphis.

 Dr. Hernandez-Trujillo is a fellow of the AAAAI, the ACAAI and the AAP.
 She has held numerous national positions, including past Chair of the Anaphylaxis Committee at the AAAAI and is currently a member of the Immune Deficiency Foundation Medical Advisory Committee.
 She has been the recipient of numerous awards for her dedication, academic achievement and accomplishments.

-Sumita Khatri, MD, MS, is the Director of the Asthma Center at Cleveland Clinic and associate professor of medicine at Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
+Sumita Khatri, MD, MS, is the Vice Chair of the Respiratory Institute and Director of the Asthma Center at Cleveland Clinic and Professor of medicine at Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 She is an adult pulmonary and ICU physician with a specialized focus in asthma patient care and clinical research.